syncfusion-content/javascript-docs/js/Schedule/views.md

 {% endhighlight %}

-c.
-Passing array of object values
+#### Passing array of date object values

-You can use sub properties namely **start** and **end** while passing array of object values, which accepts the date object or date value in string format to specify the custom date range.
+You can use sub-properties namely **start** and **end** while passing array of date object values, which accepts the date object or date value in string format to specify the custom date range.

 {% highlight html %}